Shea v. Clinton

 ROYCE C. LAMBERTH, Chief Judge.

-The Court originally granted State’s Motion to Dismiss for failure to state a claim pursuant to Rule 12(b)(6) of the Federal Rules of Civil Procedure, on the basis that the statute of limitations had expired.
-See Sept.
-30, 2003 Order [15]; Sept.
-30, 2003 Mem.
-[16].
+The Court originally granted State’s Motion to Dismiss for failure to state a claim pursuant to Federal Rule of Civil Procedure 12(b)(6) because the statute of limitations had expired.
+Mem. & Order, Sept.
+30, 2003, ECF Nos.
+15 & 16.
 On appeal, the U.S. Court of Appeals for the D.C.
-Circuit re *157 versed and remanded.
+Circuit reversed and remanded.
 Shea v.
-Rice, 409 F.3d 448 (D.C.Cir.2005) (holding that each time an employer pays an employee less than another for a discriminatory reason, that pay event is a discrete discriminatory event with its own statute of limitations).
+Rice, 409 F.3d 448 (D.C.Cir.2005) (holding that each time employer pays employee less than another for discriminatory reason, that pay event is a discrete discriminatory event with own statute of limitations).

 Free access — add to your briefcase to read the full text and ask questions with AI